 South Sudan Oil & Power 2018

-For the second year, Africa Oil & Power returns to Juba to host South Sudan Oil & Power 2018.
-The conference, commissioned and endorsed by the Ministry of Petroleum and Ministry of Energy and Dams of South Sudan, will take place on November 21-22, 2018, at the Crown Hotel, Juba, and addresses the most pressing issues and opportunities in South Sudan’s oil and power industries, including: the growth of exploration activities, the resumption of oil production, regional infrastructure, security status at operational areas, and more.
+For the second year, Africa Oil & Power returned to Juba to host South Sudan Oil & Power 2018.
+The conference, commissioned and endorsed by the Ministry of Petroleum and Ministry of Energy and Dams of South Sudan, took place on November 20-22, 2018, at the Crown Hotel, Juba, and addressed the most pressing issues and opportunities in South Sudan’s oil and power industries, including: the growth of exploration activities, the resumption of oil production, regional infrastructure, security status at operational areas, and more.

 South Sudan Oil & Power is produced under the auspices of the Transitional Government of National Unity, led by the President of the Republic of South Sudan Hon.
 Gen. Salva Kiir Mayardit.

-- Two-day conference will include ministerial keynotes and delegates from the East Africa region
+- Three-day conference will include ministerial keynotes and delegates from the East Africa region

 - Dynamic panel discussions on industry trends and issues